 Step 18.
 Take the Next Steps

 After optimizing your site, you can promote your content to increase traffic to your website via social media marketing or email marketing.
-And you need to consider what is required to convert visitors once they land on your site, this is referred to as conversion rate optimization (CRO).
+If you are a local business, setup a Google Business Profile.

 Step 19.
-Seek SEO Help
+Seek SEO Help When Needed

 Remember, when you launch a new website, you need to allow time for Google to crawl the site.
-This said, almost any site should be findable for brand name within a week or two of launch.
-If you are struggling to find your brand online, schedule an SEO consultation.
+This said, almost any site should be findable for brand name within a week or two of launch—if you are struggling to find your brand online, schedule an SEO consultation.
+And if you’ve followed the best practices above and aren’t seeing traction after a few months or so, then it is time to seek help.
+Learn how to hire an SEO.

 Common SEO Challenges for SMBs

+DIY SEO seems easy, but it’s also why websites struggle.
 Limited budgets and time constraints are common issues, but SMBs also face other obstacles also when it comes to digital marketing and SEO:

-• Lack of SEO expertise: This leads to ineffective strategies and wasted time and resources.
+Lack of SEO expertise: This leads to ineffective strategies and wasted time and resources.
 We see many small businesses in forums overthinking SEO and jumping through unnecessary hoops due to “SEO scans” or reports from SEO tools.
 Consider training your team on SEO basics.

-• Competition with larger brands: Larger brands typically have more resources and established domain authority, so small businesses will likely need to find niches or local markets where they can excel.
+Competition with larger brands: Larger brands typically have more resources and established domain authority, so small businesses will likely need to find niches or local markets where they can excel.
 Seasoned SEOs can guide you in developing a content strategy grounded in years of knowledge and intuition.

-• Tracking and analytics: Setting up and interpreting analytics can be complex.
+Tracking and analytics: Setting up and interpreting analytics can be complex.
 But tracking the right key performance indicators (KPIs) will help you make data-driven decisions and understand the progress of your SEO efforts.

 Keep in mind, SEO is a long-term game.
 The seeds you plant today might not bear fruit for months or longer.
 Small businesses will need to commit to a plan of steady growth over time, rather than expect quick wins.
 But the first step is to address basic website issues related to technical SEO and on-page SEO.